Football: Vardy lifts Leicester to post-Ranieri win

 Leicester goalkeeper Kasper Schmeichel showed alertness to thwart Coutinho and Emre Can either side of Drinkwater's strike and Coutinho tested him again early in the second half.

-Vardy put the hosts 3-0 up on the hour, leaping above Can to glance a fine header past Mignolet from Christian Fuchs's in-swinging cross.
+Vardy put the hosts 3-0 up on the hour, leaping above Can to glance a fine header past Mignolet from Christian Fuchs' in-swinging cross.

 An ode to the popular Ranieri from the home fans had just faded away when Coutinho netted in the 69th minute, slotting in from Can's pass to deny Leicester a first clean sheet in 11 matches.